 Since I didn’t plan on writing a review, I didn’t bother to take notes, like I once did more studiously than I ever had for any college class.
 So I’ll just sum it up by saying that these guys know how to put on a show.
 Pyrotechnics and video imagery aside, Matthew Bellamy and company simply rawk like no one’s business.
 Halfway through the performance, I was tired just from watching Bellamy bound about the stage, switching instruments every other stanza.

 To top it all off, the trio performed not one, but two sets of encores, with at least three songs in each set.
 In all, the concert lasted more than two hours.
-Considering the distance to the stage, I got some pretty good shots and video, mainly due to the stageside screens and killer stage visuals.
-Near the end of the concerts, security guards tossed a half dozen confetti-filled balloons into the crowd, which made for some awesome snaps.
+Considering the distance to the stage, I got some pretty good shots and video, mainly due to the screens and killer stage visuals.
+Near the end of the concert, security guards tossed a half dozen confetti-filled balloons into the crowd, which made for some awesome snaps.

 During one ballad, when the arena was aglow with swaying green cell phones, like a nighttime sea come to life with bioluminescence, Nne stopped herself before commenting on the handful of odd yellow lights in the audience.
 “I just realized those are lighters.”
 My, how concert-going has changed.
 At least with Muse, it’s for the better.